datalad-handbook/book/docs/basics/101-121-siblings.rst

 Let's digress into what is shown here.
-We are comparing the current state of your dataset against the current state of your room mates dataset.
+We are comparing the current state of your dataset against the current state of your room mate's dataset.
 Everything marked with a ``-`` is a change that your room mate has, but not you: This is the script that he downloaded!